Free Canadian Business Directory Guide

 Canadian business directories are not simply used for SEO purposes.
 Some potential customers still use them to find products and services in their local area.
 If you’re listed on the top directories, you could potentially be found by your target market.
 If your small business is not listed there, they can’t find you!

-Here’s my list of Canadian business directories for you to check out and add your own listing too!
+Here’s my list of Canadian business directories for you to check out and add your own listing to!

-We are now recommending FoundLocally.com; they have been supporting small businesses since 1999.
-Kudos to Mark Ruthenberg who wrote a detailed comment below.
+We now recommend FoundLocally.com, which has been supporting small businesses since 1999.
+Kudos to Mark Ruthenberg, who wrote a detailed comment below.

 Tips for Finding More Directories

-2. Determine which directories your competitors are listed on.
-Do a Google search for their business name and see if you can find some of their directory listings.
-Your business should be listed there too.
+- Determine which directories your competitors are listed on.
+Perform a Google search for their business name and check if you can locate some of their directory listings.
+Your business should also be listed there.

-4. Find out if your local newspaper or city website maintains a directory of local businesses and ask to have your website listed.
+- Check if your local newspaper or city website maintains a directory of local businesses and request that your website be listed.

-For more business directory and SEO tips for small business, check out these blog posts:
+For more business directory and SEO tips for small businesses, check out these blog posts:

 Free Toronto Business Directory Guide for Small Businesses